 Have you just created your first podcast?
 Is it recorded, pieced together and ready to be shared with the entire world?
 Now comes the big question.
-How do I host and broadcast my podcast?First, you’ll need to host your audio file so that it’s online.
-Then, as a second step, you’ll need to list it on platforms to make it visible to everyone.
-But how do you find your way in this jungle?
+How do I host and distribute my podcast?First, you’ll need to host your audio file so that it’s online.
+Then, as a second step, you’ll need to distribute it on platforms to make it visible to everyone.
+But how do you find your way in this podcast jungle?
 We’ll tell you.

 The main advantage of these solutions is that they’re free, but choosing them has limitations and can be impractical, especially if you plan to expand your podcasting.

 In the long run, other alternatives may be better.
 You may need to turn to paid platforms specialized in podcast hosting, a method favored by many podcasters.

 Hosting your podcast on Ausha: The other solution is to use a specialized service, like our podcast hosting platform, Ausha.
 The process will be simpler and more convenient.

 Indeed, an interface like ours is designed to allow you to easily send your audio files.

 First, you’ll create your show and attach all the relevant information (description, category, cover, etc.).
 It’s in this “show” space where you’ll then add your podcast episodes.
 Here, you’ll be guided step by step.

 Beyond its simplicity, using a hosting service like this ensures greater security.
 Backups are provided in case of problems.

 The other great feature of this type of podcast platform is the ability to obtain statistics on your podcast (number of downloads within a certain timeframe, location of your listeners, etc.).

 You’ll even get some additional services (help sharing on social networks, creation of a listening widget for your website, etc.) and above all, it allows you to easily generate a podcast RSS feed.